〰️ Randomness & Noise

 About these numbers and colors

-In the case of terrain, 2D noise can be used to generate the heightmap of a 3D map but you won't get any cave or any part of the ground with void under it.
-To get that, you can either use 3D noise, combine multiple noises, use a Marching Cube algorithm (opens in a new tab), or generate an initial terrain and fine-tune it manually.
-For texturing, you might want to look into texture splatting (opens in a new tab) (Three.js forum thread (opens in a new tab), three-landscape (opens in a new tab), THREE.Terrain (opens in a new tab)).
+In the case of terrain, 2D noise can be used to generate the heightmap of a 3D map but you won’t get any cave or any part of the ground with void under it.
+To get that, you can either use 3D noise, combine multiple noises, use a Marching Cube algorithm, or generate an initial terrain and fine-tune it manually.
+For texturing, you might want to look into texture splatting (Three.js forum thread, three-landscape, THREE.Terrain).

-Note that there are other types of noises (opens in a new tab) such as the Worley noise (opens in a new tab), which can for instance be used for shaders (opens in a new tab).
+Note that there are other types of noises such as the Worley noise, which can for instance be used for shaders.

 This SimonDev video illustrates various usages of randomness and noise in computer graphics.